truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -d '{ ... }'
 ```

 **Description:** (Advanced) Upserts the **base tools**.
 Base tools are a set of default tools (possibly provided by Letta or configured as a baseline).
 This endpoint allows adding/updating multiple base tools in bulk.
-It’s generally used internally or for administrative updates of default tool sets.
+It's generally used internally or for administrative updates of default tool sets.

 **Response Fields:** Returns a list of base tool objects that were upserted or affected, each with standard tool fields.
 Essentially confirms the base tool configurations now in place.